Ronald K. Gay

 Last but not least, a word about job safety.
 I have had a few minor accidents over the last thirty-five years.
 I have been fortunate, all in all.
 As a very seasoned building professional I always have safety at the front of my mind, for me and anyone on my job site, including my customers.
 I take the time to explain to a co-worker, or helper, how to be safe when it's apparent they haven't the benefit of my experience.
 Safety involves many things: tool use, environmental precautions, ladder use, trip hazards, electrical bewares, lifting and moving.
 There has never been anyone injured on my job sites except me.
 The last, and only serious accident, was in 1996 when I broke my foot.
 Otherwise, a few bumps and bruises here and there.

-I have held a Michigan residential builder's license since 1985.
-I have never had a claim, or complaint filed against my license.
+ABOVE: I have held a Michigan residential builder's license since July 22, 1985.
+I have never had a claim, or complaint filed against my license or insurance policy.
 Please feel free to ask for a printed copy.

 146 W. Lawrence St.